Having a pacemaker fitted

 What happens after the pacemaker is fitted?

-You will usually have a Chest X-ray and an ECG (heart tracing).
+You will usually have a chest X-ray and an ECG (heart tracing).
 You may also see a Pacing Physiologist, who will test your device using a specialised computer called a programmer.

 The programmer communicates with your device and enables the settings to be adjusted to suit your individual needs.
-This is called a Device Assessment and is completely painless.
-Often this assessment is performed whilst you are lying on the x-ray table, so you may be unaware that it has been completed.
+This is called a device assessment and is completely painless.
+Often this assessment is performed whilst you are lying on the X-ray table, so you may be unaware that it has been completed.

 You will usually be allowed to go home the same day, unless instructed by the medical team.
 In some cases the doctor may request that you stay overnight, so we recommend you bring an overnight bag.